uwcirg/truenth-portal/docs/source/docker.rst

 Docker is an open-source project that automates the deployment of applications inside software containers.
 Docker defines specifications and provides tools that can be used to automate building and deploying software containers.

 Dockerfiles declaratively define how to build a Docker :term:`image` that is subsequently run as a :term:`container`, any number of times.
-Configuration in Dockerfiles is primarily driven by image build-time arguments (ARG) and environmental variables (ENV) that may be overridden.
+Configuration in Dockerfiles is primarily driven by image build-time arguments (ARG) and environment variables (ENV) that may be overridden.

 Docker-compose (through docker-compose.yaml) defines the relationship (exposed ports, volume mapping) between the Shared Services web container and the other services it depends on (redis, postgresql).